johnmosesman/blog/app_idea/app_idea.md

-# "I have a great idea for an app."

 People that know me know that I build apps and do web things, and so I'm often approached with something that usually starts like, "I have a great idea for an app."
 Outside of being a developer or working in a development-related field, it is very difficult to know how much work it takes to build an app, what type of work it takes, and who it requires work from.
 That's the inspiration behind this post: to outline some basic questions and practices around "building an app."
 Below are my thoughts about the process of building an app, and a few key questions to ask along the way.

-Most of the time these conversations never lead to anything, but I enjoy talking through what could be and helping out a friend who has questions.
+Most of the time the conversations with these people never lead to anything, but I enjoy talking through what could be and helping out a friend who has questions.
 This post outlines some key conversation points.

-(Side-note: usually this blog is for developers, but this post is specifically for non-developers.)
+(Side-note: This blog is usually for developers, but this post is specifically for non-developers.)

 ## Step 1: The Idea